 You will use the checklist as a tool that will assist you when assuming a fair use examination.
 The four issues recorded in the Copyright Decree are only rules for determining as to if a usage is fair.
 Every one of the factors need to be looked at carefully in analyzing any detailed use.

-Maybe you are an artist, author, or screenwriter.
-If so, an attorney should help you verify whether segments of the work you want to use drops under the fair use rule.
+Whether you are an artist, author, or screenwriter, an attorney should help you verify whether segments of the work you want to use drops under the fair use rule.
 An accomplished attorney can try to stop disputes before they occur, they can likewise assist with any lawsuit problems you might face.

 If you need assistance with Fair Use Law, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel receives merely the top 5 percent of attorneys to its site.
 Attorneys on UpCounsel come from law schools all over the nation.